-Fields on Contacts Fields on Leads Matching Algorithms Scoring Method Threshold Blank Fields Special Handling First Name First Exact Maximum 85 and Don't match If the record contains a value for both the First Name Initials 75 (ignores blank fields when Name and Last Name fields, the values are transposed to account for possible data entry Jaro-Winkler Distance Email is mistakes.
-Metaphone 3 included in field grouping) For example, suppose that the first name is Name Variant neia grouping/ George and the last name is Michael.
+Fields on Contacts Fields on Leads Matching Algorithms Scoring Method Threshold Blank Fields Special Handling First Name First Exact Maximum 85 and Don't match If the record contains a value for both the First Name Initials 75 (ignores blank fields when Name and Last Name fields, the values are Jaro-Winkler Distance Email is included in field grouping) mistakes.
+Metaphone 3 For example, suppose that the first name is Name Variant matching rule also evaluates the first name as Michael and the last name as George.
+Last Name Last Name Exact Maximum 90 and 0 and Don't match 5 (ignores blank fields when Email is included in field grouping) If the record contains a value for both the First Keyboard Distance 75 Name and Last Name fields, the values are transposed to account for possible data entry Metaphone 3 For example, suppose that the first name is George and the last name is Michael.
 The matching rule also evaluates the first name as Michael and the last name as George.
-Last Name Last Name Exact Maximum 90 and Don't match If the record contains a value for both the First Keyboard Distance 75 (ignores blank fields when Fmail is Name and Last Name fields, the values are transposed to account for possible data entry mistakes.
-Metaphone 3 included in For example, suppose that the first name is George and the last name is Michael.
-The matching rule also evaluates the first name as Michael and the last name as George.
-Account Name Company Acronym Edit Distance Exact Maximum 70 Don't match Email Email Exact Maximum 100 Don't match
+Account Company Acronym Maximum 70 Don't match Name Edit Distance Exact Email Email Exact Maximum 100 Don't match

-Fields on Contacts Matching Algorithms Scoring Method Threshold Blank Fields Special Handling Phone Phone Exact Weighted Average 80 Don't match on all sections except Area Code, which ignores blank fields Phone numbers are broken into sections and compared by those sections.
+Fields on Contacts Fields on Leads Matching Algorithms Scoring Method Threshold Blank Fields Special Handling Phone Phone Exact Weighted Average 80 Don't match on all sections except Area Code, which ignores blank fields Phone numbers are broken into sections and compared by those sections.
 Each section has its own matching method and match score.
 The section scores are weighted to determine a single score for the field.
-This process works best with North American data.
-International code (exact, 10% of field's match score) • Area code (exact, 50% of field's match score) • Next three digits (exact, 30% of field's match score Last four digits (exact, 10% of field's match score) For example, these phone numbers are being compared: 1-415-555-1234 and 1-415-555-5678.
+This process works best with North American data. • International code (exact, 10% of field's match score) • Area code (exact, 50% of field's match score) • Next three digits (exact, 30% of field's match score • Last four digits (exact, 10% of field's match score) For example, these phone numbers are being compared: 1-415-555-1234 and 1-415-555-5678.
 All sections match exactly except the last four digits.
 The field has a match score of 90, which is considered a match because it exceeds the threshold of 80.
-Mailing Street Street Edit Distance Exact Weighted Average' 80 Don't match Addresses are broken into sections and compared by those sections.
+Billing Street Street Edit Distance Exact Weighted Average' 80 Don't match Addresses are broken into sections and compared by those sections.
 Each section has its own matching method and match score.
 The section scores are weighted to determine a single score for the field.
-This process works best with North American data.
-Street Name (Edit Distance, 50% of field's match score) Street Number (exact, 20% of field's match score) • Street Suffix (exact, 15% of field's match score) Suite Number (exact, 15% of field's match score) For example, these addresses are being compared: 123 Market Street, Suite 100, and 123 Market Drive, Suite 300.
+This process works best with North American data. • Street Name (Edit Distance, 50% of field's match score) • Street Number (exact, 20% of field's match score) • Street Suffix (exact, 15% of field's match score) • Suite Number (exact, 15% of field's match score) For example, these addresses are being compared: 123 Market Street, Suite 100, and 123 Market Drive, Suite 300.
 Only the street number and street name match.
 The field has a match score of 70, which isn't considered a match because it's less than the threshold of 80.

-Fields on Contacts Matching Algorithms Scoring Method Threshold Blank Fields Special Handling Mailing ZIP/Postal Code ZIP/Postal Code Exact Weighted Average 80 ZIP codes are broken into sections and compared by those sections.
+Fields on Contacts Fields on Leads Matching Algorithms Scoring Method Threshold Blank Fields Special Handling Billing ZIP/Postal Code ZIP/Postal Code Exact Weighted Average 80 ZIP codes are broken into sections and compared by those sections.
 Each section has its own matching method and match score.
-The section scores are weighted to determine a single score for the field. • First five digits (exact, 90% of field's match score) Next four digits (exact, 10% of field's match score) Mailing City City Edit Distance Exact Maximum 85 Don't match
+The section scores are weighted to determine a single score for the field. • First five digits (exact, 90% of field's match score) • Next four digits (exact, 10% of field's match score) Billing City City Edit Distance Exact Maximum 85 Don't match